 We started walking back towards the main part of town.
 We stumbled on a small park.
 I noticed a group of young men and soon learned that they were practicing breakdancing.

 I spent the next hour shooting their dance moves.
-A few of the guys spoke a bit of English and I did the best I could to communicate with them with my limited Spanish.
-When I felt a bit more comfortable, I asked my new friends if I could do their portraits.
+A few of the guys spoke a bit of English and I did my best with my limited Spanish.
+When I felt a bit more comfortable, I asked my new friends if I could TAKe their portraits.

 I thought the work made sense presented in black and white, diverging from typical Cuban street photography.